2. Peace and U.S. Foreign Policy Organizations

 - Works to help Israel and the Shalom Achshav movement in Israel to achieve a comprehensive political settlement of the Arab-Israeli conflict consistent with Israel’s long-term security needs and its Jewish and democratic values.

-- US Labor Against the War (USLAW)
+- US Labor Against Racism and War (USLARW)

 2.13.
 Peace Policy Institutes